 The popularity of such sightseeing is not only due to the beauty of its stories, but above all, to the way it reveals the mysterious nature of Bologna.
 Each places brings to light a piece of Bolognese culture and helps to understand the past and the present while keeping alive the traveller’s imagination.

-The “Telefono senza fili” in Voltone del Podestà
+2. The "wireless phone" in Voltone del Podestà

 The next secret lies close to Piazza Maggiore, the main square, below the Palazzo del Podestà.
 The Vault called “Volteone del Podestà” is a famous masterpiece not just because its frescoes but especially due to its extraordinary architecture.
 The ancient masters were able to create a “wireless phone“, it make possible to communicate from a corner to another of the vault.

 Use the “wireless phone” is not difficult at all, to do it just approach a corner of the vault and speak.
 The person on the opposite corner will hear your word clearly and he’ll be able to answer you.
 We’re sorry to disappoint you if you have already imagined stories about spies and conspiracies.
 It seems to be the most logic purpose for such a awesome architecture, yet the reason why it was made is much more charitable and humane.
 In fact, it was used by monks who could thus confess the lepers without taking risk of contagion.